All Products

 2. On the Fleet page, click the Agent policies tab.

 4. On the Enroll in Fleet tab of the Add agent panel, click Add Fleet Server.
 In the Add a Fleet Server panel, click Advanced.
-In the Select a policy for Fleet Server section, retain the default value netflow-log.
+In the Select a policy for Fleet Server section, keep the default value netflow-log.

 6. In the Add your Fleet Server host section, click Add host.